Conditions That May Qualify for Social Security Disability

 Traumatic Brain Injury (TBI)

 One can also qualify for disability by meeting the requirements of organic mental disorders.
 These are extreme changes in personality, mood, or cognitive function brought on by brain damage.
-Disorientation, an inability to concentrate, disruption of daily activities, and problems with social function are all common symptoms.
+Disorientation, an inability to concentrate, disruption of daily activities, and problems with social function are common symptoms.

 Memory Loss